SKRohit/SKRohit.github.io/Welcome file.md

 Topics to look into:
 - Metrics for search result
 - How to improve search results using vector search
-- AI text classification task
+- AI text classification task: fastdetectgpt, semantic feature paper, h3c paper
 - Deploying ML models for testing on cloud (FastAPI)
 - Training LLM using transformers (parameters tuning for training) and on OpenAI
 - How to validate Rag applications